gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 The token is then sent alongside the password, which I assume is used to decrypt it, and used to authenticate that the password was encrypted with a token related with the developer.

 ## Roadblock to putting together a 3rd party library
 This puts a big roadblock on our goal.
-What effectively happens in the end is that the login method is made a lot harder to reverse engineer since you have to somehow generated FCM token (possibly related to the original developer).
+What effectively happens in the end is that the login method is made a lot harder to reverse engineer since you have to somehow generated FCM token.

 One method to solve this is I can try to reverse engineer Google's FCM library, then figure out if it's possible to generate legit FCM tokens, and then check if authentication would work with that generated token.